0chain/0chain/code/go/0chain.net/conductor/README.md

     can_fail: true #
 ```

-To use, simply provide the command name on test suite.
+To use, simply provide the `command` directive and the custom command name on test suite.

 ```yaml
   - name: "All blobber tests"